 |MPhil||2 years||4 years|

-These higher degrees are awarded on the basis of independent but supervised research in a topic approved by the School of Graduate Studies, the submission of a thesis which describes the work the student has carried out, and on an oral examination.
-A candidate must submit his or her thesis for examination within the maximum period of candidature.
-The thesis will be examined by a Panel of Examiners consisting of not less than one external examiner.
+These higher degrees are awarded on the basis of independent but supervised research in a topic approved by the School of Graduate Studies, the submission of a thesis which describes the work the student has carried out, an oral examination, and a written qualifying examination (for PhD students only).

 Each student takes up an individual research investigation, under the supervision of a faculty member and his or her progress will be overseen by a Qualifying Panel chaired by his or her supervisor.

 The research degrees consist of a combination of coursework and research studies leading to the submission of a thesis.
 A candidate is normally required to take a certain amount of coursework in the form of taught courses.
 Coursework requirements which are recommended by the Qualifying Panel may be determined on the basis of the specific needs of a research student.
 The objectives of this requirement are to help a candidate to improve his or her research techniques and skills, to provide him or her with a better and deeper understanding of the subjects, concepts and methodology in relation to his or her area of research, to help him or her in the preparation of a Qualifying Report and the thesis, and to enable him or her to satisfy all the requirements for the research degree for which he or she is registered.